Unboxed-Software/solana-course/content/reinitialization-attacks.md

----
-title: Reinitialization Attacks
-objectives:
-- Explain security risks associated with a reinitialization vulnerability
-- Use long-form Rust check if an account has already been initialized
-- Using Anchor’s `init` constraint to initialize accounts, which automatically sets an account discriminator that is checked to prevent the reinitialization of an account
----

 # TL;DR

 - Use an account discriminator or initialization flag to check whether an account has already been initialized to prevent an account from being reinitialized and overriding existing account data.